frenetic-lang/netkat-automata/README.md

 REPL. `Compile` takes five command line arguments.
 The first four (`in`, `out`, `p`, and `t`) are files which contain the NetKAT encodings of a network.
 The last argument (`q`) is an optional file which contains a query.
 If a query is provided, the compiler compiles the query into a NetKAT.
+Otherwise, the compiler acts as a REPL reading queries from the command line.

 Here is an example of how to query the line topology found in [`measurement_examples/line`](measurement_examples/line).
 Notice that `s` and